St. Landry Parish, Louisiana: French and Spanish Territory

 The group from Attakapas Post included many Acadians.
 These were French who migrated from Nova Scotia in 1763, after their expulsion by the English in the aftermath of France's defeat in the Seven Years' War (known in North America as the French and Indian War).
 They were led by Jean-Jacques Blaise d'Abbadie.
 D'Abbadie was Governor of the territory from 1763 to 1765.
-The French community built St. Landry Catholic Church by 1766, dedicated to St. Landry (Landericus) of Paris, the Bishop of Paris in the 7th century.
+The French community built St. Landry Catholic Church by 1765, dedicated to St. Landry (Landericus) of Paris, the Bishop of Paris in the 7th century.

-On April 10, 1805, after the United States had acquired the Louisiana Purchase, the post was named the town of Opelousas and became the seat of the County of Opelousas, part of the Territory of Orleans.
-In 1807, when the territory was reorganized into parishes, Opelousas was designated the seat of St. Landry Parish.
+On April 10, 1805, after the United States had acquired the Louisiana Purchase from France after it had these territories back since the late 1790s, the post was named the town of Opelousas and became the seat of the County of Opelousas, part of the Territory of Orleans.
+On April 14, 1807, when the territory was reorganized into “parishes”, Opelousas was designated the seat of Saint Landry Parish, taking the name of the local Catholic church.